Most instruments have very old ancestors - the clarinet has not

 Why is the Clarinet more than an improved Chalumeau?

-The problem developing instruments similar to clarinets (like the Chalumeau) becomes clear when you think about what happens if you play a scale on an instrument like the recorder: There are eight or nine tone holes for the lower octave (as you have got 10 fingers) and there is an octave hole.
-"Overblowing" or opening an octave hole makes all other woodwind instruments sound exactly one octave higher than the note would sound without overblowing - all other instruments but not the clarinet.
-You learn this quickly and it is simple for the instrument maker: The tone holes and their distances for the upper octave are precisely the same as for the lower octave.
-In this contents you speak of lower and upper register.
+The problem developing instruments similar to clarinets (like the Chalumeau) becomes clear when you think about what happens if you play an upward scale on an instrument like the recorder: There are seven or eight tone holes for the lower octave (as you have got 10 fingers) and there is an octave hole.
+"Overblowing" or opening an octave hole makes woodwind instruments sound exactly one octave higher than the note would sound without overblowing (except for the clarinet, as I will show below).
+Using the same fingering one time with and one without an overblowing hole makes the instrument sound in different hights; in this contents you speak of lower and upper register.
+So you basically need seven tone holes and an overblowing hole.
+Learning how to play higher registers on woodwinds like a recorder is therefore rather simple, and it makes things easy for the instrument maker: The tone holes and their distances for the upper octave are precisely the same as for the lower octave.

-The overblowing is different now for the clarinet: The clarinet overblows not to the eighth tone on the scale (an octave - which is exactly double the frequency) but to the twelwth tone.
-The italian word for this is duodecime, and so we call the overblowing key the duodecime-key.
+Now overblowing works on clarinets, too, but the effect is different: The clarinet overblows not to the eighth tone on the scale (an octave - which is exactly double the frequency) but to the twelfth tone.
+The Italian word for this is duodecime, and so we call the overblowing key the duodecime-key.
 A beginner must learn this and get used to it.
-Furthermore this has implications on the construction of the instrument: The tone hole positions for the lower scale should be different from that of the upper scale.
+Furthermore this has implications on the construction of the instrument: First it needs more tone holes than octavating instruments, because if you want to play scales up, note 9, 10 and 11 need their own tone hole.
+This means there have to be more tone holes than we have fingers.
+Then the tone hole positions for the lower scale should be different from that of the upper scale, especially their diameter.
 Since this is practically not possible, the instrument maker must find a compromise.
-The instrument makers before 1700 have not mastered this because they didn't have the theoretical background.
-Therefore the Chalumeau hasn't got an upper register.
-We still call the lower register of the clarinet the chalumeau register and the upper (actually the middle register) the clarinet register.
+The instrument makers before 1700 have not mastered this because they didn't have the theoretical and practical background.
+And therefore the Chalumeau hasn't got an upper register.
+We still call the lower register of the clarinet the chalumeau register and the upper (actually the middle register) is called the "clarinet" register.

 After having experimented with chalumeaus for a long time, the instrument maker C. H. Denner of Nuremberg, Germany, finally managed to build an instrument, that would not only play the lower register but also the upper one, without sacrificing to much of intonation (that is correctnes of the tone frequency).
 In order to do this he added two additional holes close to the duodecime key.
 The remaining problems with intonation the player had to correct with his embouchure.